 4.1 Overall considerations

 These consolidated financial statements have been prepared using the measurement bases specified by IFRS for each type of asset, liability, income and expense.
-The measurement bases are more fully described in the accounting policies below.
+The measurement bases are more fully described in the accounting policies on next page.